-- If you need assistance, attach a bright cloth to your antenna and turn on your emergency flashers when the engine is on.
-Remain in the vehicle. - Run the motor 10 minutes each hour for heat.
-However, open the window slightly for fresh air and make sure the exhaust pipe is not blocked. - To keep blood circulating and to stay warm, exercise by moving arms, legs, fineers, and toes.
+- If you need assistance, attach a bright cloth to your antenna and turn on your the engine is on.
+Remain in the vehicle. emergency flashers when - Run the motor 10 minutes each hour for heat.
+However, open the window slightly for fresh air and make sure the exhaust pipe is not blocked - To keep blood circulating and to stay warm, exercise by mo